History of the Berlin U-Bahn: West Berlin expansion

 In West Berlin, housing developments in Britz and Rudow necessitated an extension to the CI line; the Grenzallee–Britz-Süd connection opened on 28 September 1963.
 Guidelines for underground development stipulated that all lines should be linear (without branches), and the extension in the opposite direction from Mehringdamm to Möckernbrücke established "Line H".
-The line name was never used, however, because its 28 February 1966 opening coincided with the renaming of all lines in West Berlin.
-The new line was named U7, and the Tempelhof–Alt-Mariendorf section—opened the same day—completed the newly-designated U6.
-West Berlin abandoned the letter-based system on 1 March 1966, replacing it with the present-day line numbers 1 through 9.
+However, that title was never used, because the 28 February 1966 opening coincided with the renaming of all lines in West Berlin.
+The new line was instead titled Line 7, with the Tempelhof–Alt-Mariendorf section, which opened the same day, completing the newly designated Line 6.
+West Berlin abandoned the letter-based system from 1 March 1966, replacing it with the current line numbers 1 to 9.

-Funds to West Berlin from the economically-successful West Germany were plentiful, allowing expansions to U-Bahn lines.
-The U9 from Rathaus Steglitz to Osloer Straße was opened on 30 April 1976, and the U7 was extended in six sections to Rathaus Spandau on 1 October 1984.
-When the BVG took over S- and U-Bahn service in 1984, it incorporated the S-Bahn into the numbering system; prefixing new S-Bahn line numbers with "S".
-The prefix "U" was added to existing U-Bahn lines.
-The U8 was extended north from Gesundbrunnen through the newly-built Osloer Straße to Paracelsus-Bad, which opened on 27 April 1987.
+Subvention of West Berlin by the affluent West Germany was plentiful, allowing an extensive expansion of the U-Bahn Network.
+The U9 from Rathaus Steglitz to Osloer Straße was completed on 30 April 1976, and the U7 was extended westward in four stages from 1971 until 1984.
+Rathaus Spandau,the current western terminus was reached on 1 October 1984.
+The BVG took over S-Bahn services in West Berlin on 9 January 1984 and incorporated them into its numbering system; prefixing new S-Bahn line numbers with an "S" (S1,S2,S3).
+The prefix "U" was added to the existing U-Bahn line numbering.
+The U8 extension northwards from Gesundbrunnen through the newly built Osloer Straße to Paracelsus-Bad, which opened on 27 April 1987, was the last extension in West Berlin before re-unification.